MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-email-msg-cpp.md

 ---
-title: File API - Process email .msg files (C++)
+title: File SDK - Process email .msg files (C++)
-description: This article will help you understand the scenario of how to use MIP SDK file API to process .msg files (C++).
+description: This article will help you understand the scenario of how to use MIP File SDK to process .msg files (C++).
 author: msmbaldwin
 ms.service: information-protection
 ms.topic: quickstart